single-cell-data/SOMA/brainstorming.md

 13. Clarified namespacing of reserved slots in SOMAExperiment/SOMAMeasurement
 14. Renamed SOMAMapping to SOMAMetadataMapping to clarify use
 15. Add read partitions and ordering to foundational types.
+16. Clarify ABI for read/write chunks to NDArrays.